Skip to main content

 Telephone Bill Made Easy

-Landline phone service, or wireline service, is traditional, wired phone service.
+Landline phone service, or wireline service, is traditional wired phone service.
 Landline phone service should not be confused with other phone service options that are available to consumers.
 These options include wireless phone service (cell phones and smartphones), Voice over Internet Protocol (VoIP), which is phone service over an internet connection, and prepaid phone services from providers.
 There are also bundled packages, which can combine phone service with other services like internet and TV.
-This fact sheet only explains billing terms for traditional landline phone service.
+These options fall under the jurisdiction of the Federal Communications Commission (FCC) at www.fcc.gov.
+The information on this page only covers billing terms for traditional landline phone service.

 Reading your bill